 Telly versus mobile

-Ofcom is now kicking off some research into how this might be prevented from happening and ruining our enjoyment of such modern TV classics as
+Ofcom is now kicking off some research into how this might be prevented from happening and ruining our enjoyment of such modern TV classics as Come Dine With Me and Britain's Got Talent in the future.

 To be fair, Ofcom's latest research does suggest that the impact of the fourth-generation (4G) mobile signal on our goggleboxes will only affect around three per cent of TV-watching Brits.
 Still, even if that is the case, that's still over three-quarters of a million annoyed TV viewers and BBC licence-payers demanding to know why their telly is on the blink.